rlafferty/pm-nginx/README.md

 The pm-nginx Cookbook is a wrapper cookbook for the chef_nginx library cookbook that provides the ability to set default across all nginx deployments in the organization.
 By wrapping the chef_nginx cookbook, the resources within that cookbook are inherently provided and additional tests can be crafted to ensure consistency and maintainability.

-## Scope

-This cookbook is concerned with the "MySQL Community Server", particularly those shipped with F/OSS Unix and Linux distributions.
-It does not address forks or value-added repackaged MySQL distributions like MariaDB or Percona.

 ## Requirements

 - Chef 12.5 or higher